AnnaKudryashova/Lunch-Program/README.md

 there are two tables included in the database:
 - dishes (3 columns: dish name, weight, price)
 - clients (number of clients).

+- **SQL Database
+SQLite was chosen as the "pocket" database for this simple application.